littlebee/avcam-rest/README.md

 ### things added changed from AVCam demo:
 - Added grid overlay (red vertical and horz lines and emphasized center lines) which is essential for product placement and manual shot alignment
 - [Used Vapor](https://www.kodeco.com/31498014-running-a-web-server-on-ios-with-vapor) to setup rest interface
-- 2 http get interfaces:
+- 2 http GET interfaces:
 - - /image = snap hires photo and export png to icloud? somewhere else?
-- - /video = shoot n second video and upload
+- - /video = shoot 10 second video and upload

 ## tl;dr  XCode & swift experience, comments & wishes

+[todo: get a blog or something already, maybe make this less bitchy and post to reddit]

-I really would just ignore XCode and remap file explorer to open in my normal preferred editor dela hora.
+I would normally just ignore XCode and remap file explorer to open in my normal preferred editor dela hora.
 That editor happens to be VSCode at the moment.
 The VSCode support for Swift is minimal.
 I still don't have "Go to definition" working which is a stated feature of the extension.
 I used the instructed setup.
 A google search say's I'm not entirely alone with not getting it to work.
 I tried various suggestions.

 You can't ignore XCode.
 Apple has positioned this as the only choice for Swift development and parts of it, like live preview on wysiwyg views, the simulator and deploying to a device all work well, thankfully.
 There is no other way to do these things in VSCode that I have found to date.
 I switched to using XCode similar to the way I use Chrome development tools - do my editing, hot server running elsewhere and use Chrome as a debugger.
 In XCode's case, I also use it to deploy and debug.